alpinesoftwareltd/db-delta/README.md

 1. Tests like the above quickly become extremely repetitive, with a great deal of duplicated code to read from your database and compare values.
 2. The test only checks if one field in one item has been updated as expected.
 Every other item from the database could have been deleted and the test would still pass.

-The second point critical and can lead to serious issues in your data.
-While the above example is trivial, real life codebases generally have more complex functions that execute multiple database operations in multiple functions, and it quickly becomes difficult to test everything without writing long unittests that check for every possible outcome.
+The second point is critical and can lead to serious issues in your data.
+While the above example is trivial, real life codebases generally have more complex functions that execute multiple database operations in multiple places, and it quickly becomes difficult to test everything without writing long unittests that check for every possible outcome.

 This is where `db_delta` comes in.
-Because it scans your table before and after the function you are testing is executed, it generates a complete picture of the changes made to your database as the result of the function execution.
+Because it scans your table before and after the function you are testing is executed, it generates a complete picture of the changes made to your database as the result of running the code you are testing.
 It can then compare the initial and final state of your table to make sure that only the changes you expect have actually been executed.

 It also neatens up the code.
 With `db_delta`, the above test now becomes